 At the time of Governor Scott’s acquisition, Quepasa was again experiencing rapid growth and a market value of nearly $200 million, listed as the largest pure-play bilingulal English/Spanish, U.S. Hispanic-targeted Social Network in the history of North America, primarily serving The United States and Mexico.

 In 2012, Quepasa completed a corporate merger and changed its corporate name to MeetMe.
 Post-merger, Quepasa’s registered user base was merged with that of MeetMe.
-The company is still in business today as the MEET Group, Inc. (Nasdaq: MEET), and after several additional acquisitions, is the new corporate owner of famous Internet brands such as Skout, Tagged, and hi5.
+The company is still in business today with the same taxpayer ID and SEC filer number as when Jeff first started it, with the new name “the MEET Group, Inc.” (Nasdaq: MEET).
+After several additional acquisitions, it is the new corporate owner of famous Internet brands Skout, Tagged, and hi5.